codecademy-engineering/intermediate-go-training-2023/5_Packages_and_Imports/examples.md

 func MyExportedFunc() {}

 // Structs and functions starting with a lowercase letter can only be
-// accessed internally within the package where they are defined. type myPrivateStruct struct {}
+// accessed internally within the package where they are defined, but
+// this can be from any file within the same package. type myPrivateStruct struct {}

 func myPrivateFunc() {}